 Established in 2009, Epilepsy12 has the continued aim of helping epilepsy services, and those who commission health services, to measure and improve the quality of care for children and young people with seizures and epilepsies.
-The recent combined report, published on 10 September 2020, presented key findings and recommendations, bringing together important results of the 2019 organisational audit and cohort 1 of the clinical audit in England and Wales.
+The recent combined report and detailed results spreadsheets by Health Board/Trust published on 10 September 2020, presented key findings and recommendations, bringing together important results of the 2019 organisational audit and cohort 1 of the clinical audit in England and Wales.

 In 2018, Epilepsy12 was awarded first place in the inaugural Richard Driscoll Memorial Award for ‘outstanding patient involvement in clinical audit’.
 Led by the RCPCH &Us Team, Epilepsy12 engagement work has given children, young people and families the chance to share what they think about epilepsy services.
 Between April and June 2018, Epilepsy12 held “clinic chats” to capture their views, with a special focus on schools, support for worries and face to face support.